TierZeroSecurity/edr_blocker/README.md

 # edr_blocker
-Blocks EDR Telemetry by conducting Man-in-the-Middle attack where network filtering is applied based on the ables the SNI in the TLS Client Hello packet.
+Blocks EDR Telemetry by performing Man-in-the-Middle attack where network filtering is applied using iptables.
+The destination IP addresses are generated based on the server name in TLS Client Hello packet and the provided block list in a file.

 ```
 # python3 edr_blocker.py -h